 Wind vane self steering from Mister Vee

 From the start, the Mister Vee design was aimed at reducing weight.
-Finding ways to use modern plastics instead of metals had a huge impact on price, weight and ultimately, sensitivity.
+Finding ways to use modern plastics instead of metals had a huge impact on weight and ultimately, sensitivity.

-For parts where mechanical requirements or cost effectiveness dictate it, stainless steel is used.
+Where mechanical requirements or cost effectiveness dictate it, stainless steel is used.
 Where possible this is 316 grade.

 Because of the lower overall weight, using acetal/glass ball bearings became possible.
 By using these in almost all wind driven axis, the Mister Vee self steering systems are possibly the most sensitive systems around.
 But why would you care about that?